lasdaou/Jobs-Scraping-and-TURF-Analysis/README.md

 # Jobs-Scraping-and-TURF-Analysis
+My thesis project of MSc Data & Web Science, School of Informatics, Aristotle University of Thessaloniki

-Web scraping for job advertisements and applying TURF analysis to extract and analyze job-required skills
+Web scraping for job advertisements and applying TURF analysis to extract and analyze job-required skills.